 Each day remove it and scrub the gold with a toothbrush and plenty of water - WARNING - Use your safety equipment, this stuff burns!.

 Continue to soak and scrub the gold until the ironstone or other material has dissolved.

-You need a poisons permit to buy and use it and it is deadly, not recommended, unless you have the permit and have full safety training in its use.
+You need a poisons permit to buy and use it and it is deadly, (not recommended it is only discussed here so you understand what it is!), unless you have the permit and have full safety training in its use.

 A poisons permit for this is available from the Department of Health see the Hydroflouric Acid Questionnaire here.

 There is anecdotal evidence that some people are storing Hydrodfluoric Acid and have done so and used it since before the poisons handling permit came into being.